wuyichen24/system-design-knowledge/patterns/external_api_patterns/Backends_For_Frontends.md

 ### Implementation
 - Frontend-focused backend services should only contain client-specific logic and behavior.
 General business logic and other global features should be managed elsewhere in your application.
 - Number of BFFs
+   - Options
       - One BFF per type of client.
-      - For example, Android and iOS will have different BFFs.
+For example, Android and iOS will have different BFFs.
       - One BFF per type of user interface.
-      - For example, Android and iOS will have the single mobile BFF.
+For example, Android and iOS will have the single mobile BFF.
+   - Recommendation
+      - BFFs should align around team boundaries.
+Team structure should drive how many BFFs you have.

 ## Pros & Cons
 ### Pros